Board of Directors

 Vice President, Spitfire Strategies

-Nima Shirazi is a communications and program strategist with over two decades of eclectic experience working at the intersection of culture and politics, media and narrative, advocacy and the arts.
+Nima Shirazi has over two decades of experience working at the intersection of culture and politics, media and narrative, advocacy and the arts.
+At Spitfire, he develops communications strategies and campaigns to dismantle systems of discrimination and disinformation.
+Nima also co-hosts the award-winning podcast Citations Needed.

-Rick Scott recently retired as the VP of Finance & Compliance at the McKnight Foundation in Minnesota.
+Rick Scott is retired.
+He most recently was the VP of Finance & Compliance at the McKnight Foundation in Minnesota.
 He oversaw several complex areas, including finance, investments, and legal compliance through periods of significant economic and leadership transitions.
-Among his accomplishments, he worked closely with McKnight’s president and board of directors to es...
+Among his accomplishments, he worked closely with McKnight’s president and board of di...

-Rick Scott recently retired as the VP of Finance & Compliance at the McKnight Foundation in Minnesota.
+Rick Scott is retired.
+He most recently was the VP of Finance & Compliance at the McKnight Foundation in Minnesota.
 He oversaw several complex areas, including finance, investments, and legal compliance through periods of significant economic and leadership transitions.
 Among his accomplishments, he worked closely with McKnight’s president and board of directors to establish the first impact investing program at McKnight.
 Rick also led the Foundation’s early efforts to leverage its role as an institutional investor and deploy more of its investments to advance its mission.

 Aside from a current focus on community service, Rick is an independent foundation and NGO consultant.
 His areas of practice cover private foundation and not-for-profit management and governance, including finance, operations, investment, and board.
 Investment expertise includes development of impact investing programs and board/committee consulting.